Menditect/documentation/additional/01-howtos/use-previous-teststeps-data.md

 ### Using Enumerations

-For Scenarios 3 and 4, the data is also copied copied to MTA whenever executing the test.
+For Scenarios 3 and 4, the data is also copied to MTA whenever executing the test.
 However Enumerations are App-specific.
 This means that it is possible to have teststep "A" in one Test Case, and "B" in the next Test Case, but both Test Cases need to test the same Application.

 ### Using Objects